software-tools-books/js4ds/_en/interactive.md

 Are the curly braces necessary when exporting from a component file?
 What happens if you remove them?
-Read this [blogpost][es6-modules] and then consider whether it might have been more apporpriate to use default exports and imports in the examples above.
+Read this [blogpost][es6-modules] and then consider whether it might have been more appropriate to use default exports and imports in the examples above.

 ### Validation